omerfaruknehir/AutoClicker/README.md

 # AutoClicker
 A program to click faster in games.
 Currently only supports Windows.
+(But I will add Linux support soon)

 ## Installation
-To install requirements:
+To install requirements (For Windows):
 ```bash
 python -m pip install pyWinHook
 ```